BlogWhat is prescribed cannabis oil?

 In the UK, prescribed cannabis oils are low in THC, the compound responsible for the 'high'.
 They are formulations primed for therapeutic use without associated psychoactive effects.

-Can I drive after using cannabis oil?
+Can I drive after taking prescribed medical cannabis oil?

-What are the side effects?
+What are the side effects of medical cannabis oil?

 Common side effects of cannabis oil can include drowsiness, dizziness, and appetite changes.
 The risks are generally low, but it's crucial to communicate with your prescribing specialist to manage any unexpected reactions.